Obama aides say Beto O'Rourke reminds them of the ex-president. Obama agrees.

 "He's clearly not black, you can't change that — he probably wouldn’t want to," she said in jest.
 "But for a candidate who is not brown or black, he did a really job of engaging brown and black voters in Texas."

-Dan Pfieffer, a former Obama White House aide who now hosts "Pod Saves America," urged Washington not to count out O'Rourke.
+Dan Pfeiffer, a former Obama White House aide who now hosts "Pod Save America," urged Washington not to count out O'Rourke.

 "The whole conversation around Beto has been eerily familiar to me, because these are the exact arguments people made to me when I told them I was considering working for Barack Obama 10 years ago," he wrote this week in an essay calling on O'Rourke to run.

-Note: CORRECTION: (Dec.
-2, 5:58 p.m.
-ET): An earlier version of this article misspelled the name of former Obama White House aide Dan Pfeiffer.
-His surname is spelled Pfeiffer, not Pfieffer.